ncase/blog/src/posts/signal-boosts-aug-2024.md

 Anyway:

-**The hope is that, by thinking in simple happy words, you can become a simple happy person.**
+**The hope is that, by thinking in minimalist happy words, you can become a minimalist happy person.**

 So, how's that experiment going so far?